 @Model3Owners They will.
 We spent a lot of time on those.— Elon Musk (@elonmusk) April 2, 2016

-It appears Tesla has only built 2 Model 3 prototypes so far..
+Tesla built several Model 3 prototypes so far in various colours.
 At the reveal event a matte black, silver and red Model 3 were shown however only the silver and the matte black cars have been seen as drivable so far, the red one is a static display for body panels).
-Tesla has not indicated at this time colour options however it is expected that at least the current Model S/X colour choices should be available when the car goes into production.
-However Tesla has changed the colour line up on the Model S a few times in the last 4 years eliminating green and brown and changing the grey and adding a second blue colour.
-The current "My Tesla" page for Model 3 reservation holders currently shows a Model 3 in the same Ocean Blue being offered on the Model S and X.
+Tesla has not indicated at this time the final colour options however it is expected that at least the current Model S/X colour choices should be available when the car goes into production based on the sightings of release candidates in the same colours currently available on the Model S. The current "My Tesla" page for Model 3 reservation holders currently shows a Model 3 in the same Ocean Blue being offered on the Model S and X.